Introduction – Pela, The Plant-Based Plastic Phone Case

 How To Properly Dispose Of A Pela Case?

 Many people are unaware of how to properly dispose of a pela case.
 Pela cases are biodegradable plastic and will break down in a landfill.
-However, if they are not disposed of properly, they can release harmful toxins into the environment.
 If you simply throw them into a landfill, they will not benefit from the compostable properties and will likely break down rather slowly.
 Instead they should be disposed of in a composting device, either at home or in a facility.

 Alternatives To The Pela Case